 COP27: wins and losses from VOICE members’ perspective

-A historical agreement concerning a loss and damage fund has been signed at COP27, representing a further step toward climate justice.
+A historical agreement concerning a loss and damage fund was signed at COP27, representing a further step toward climate justice.
 However, the global Conference of the Parties has disappointed in emissions reduction, climate mitigation and adaptation, and gender-just climate action.

 In November 2022, Egypt hosted the 27th Conference of the Parties of the UNFCCC (COP27), which is considered an opportunity for many stakeholders to effectively advance on important topics around climate change.